chef-boneyard/chef-web-docs-2016/docs_all/source/cookbooks_opscode.rst

 This reference describes the cookbooks that are authored and maintained by |opscode|.

-.. note:: This topic is being updated and many more cookbooks will be added to this page.
-For all of the cookbooks in the opscode-cookbooks repository, see: https://github.com/opscode-cookbooks/.
+.. note:: For all of the cookbooks in the opscode-cookbooks repository, see: https://github.com/opscode-cookbooks/.

 Cookbooks
 =====================================================